Department of Neurology

 Maxwell Ma, M.D.

-Dr. Ma is the Associate Director of the Neuromuscular Medicine Fellowship and an Assistant Professor of Neurology.
+Dr. Ma is an Assistant Professor of Neurology.

 Matthew Preston, M.D.

-Dr. Preston is an Acting Assistant Professor of Neurology.
+Dr. Preston is the Associate Director of Neuromuscular Medicine Fellowship and Clinical Assistant Professor of Neurology.

 Leo Wang, M.D., Ph.D.